Mouriez

 The village is located at the bottom of a dry valley with a depth varying from 40 to 60 meters and incising an interfluvial plateau.

 In addition to the village, the village is composed of three hamlets, two of which are located on the surrounding plateau: Bamières (to the east), and Lambus (to the north) near the national road 39 (RN 39).
 The hamlet of Rachinette (to the southeast) is nestled in the bottom of the vaux Roux and the Goulaffre.

-Topography and hydrography

-The valley bottom collects part of the rainwater from the plateau.
-In the past, the runoff may have caused some major flooding and it contributes to the degradation of several sections of road that run through the commune.